 - Shaft Material: Ultra High Modulus Graphite + 6.4 SHAFT

 - Frame Material: Ultra High Modulus Graphite + CSR

 - String tension LBS: 29lbs

 - Flex- Medium

-This amazing badminton racket is made of Ultra High Modulus Graphite whcih provide its great durability and strength.
-This badminton racket is especially designed for intermidiate and advanced players.
+This amazing badminton racket is made of Ultra High Modulus Graphite which provides its great durability and strength.
+This badminton racket is specially designed for intermediate and advanced players.
 However, the string tension of this badminton racket is 29 Lbs which is quite high for a beginner, which makes it perfect for the use of advanced players.
-The isometric head shape of this badminton racket helps you in hitting powerful shots even though the hit is off-centre.
+The isometric head shape of this badminton racket helps you in hitting powerful shots even though the hit is off-center.
 The medium flex of the badminton racket helps in generating great power.

 Guidelines for buying a good badminton racket under 7000

 As I mentioned earlier, choosing the best badminton racket is quite important if you want to move forward in badminton.
 I am not saying that you will not learn the game at all but it is better to play with a badminton racket that is appropriate for you.
 Some of the main things to focus on while buying badminton are the weight of the racket, the balance point, head shape, etc. If you want to get an excellent badminton racket then you will have to keep these things in mind.
 Not thinking about these things before buying a badminton racket will not create any kind of problem it is better to get something that will support you throughout.
 Here is a brief explanation of these things to make it clear what you need to check.